misirlu13/Socket.MVC/README.md

 ```

 ### Everyone
 Everyone is an API that allows you to broadcast an event to every socket (including the socket that triggered the event).
+This API also takes advantage of the event queuing system.
 ```js
 socketMVC.everyone('sendToEveryone!', 'Sending this to everyone connected!!');
 ```